-(CLO) The Trump administration fired two senior security officials from the US Agency for International Development (USAID) over the weekend after they attempted to prevent representatives from Elon Musk's Department of Government Efficiency (DOGE) from accessing restricted areas of the building.
+(CLO) The administration of US President Donald Trump fired two senior security officials from the US Agency for International Development (USAID) over the weekend after they tried to prevent representatives from Elon Musk's Department of Government Efficiency (DOGE) from accessing restricted areas in the building.

 Nearly 30 employees at USAID's Bureau of Legislative and Public Affairs lost email access overnight, bringing the total number of senior staff suspended in the past week to nearly 100, according to five sources.

-A senior Senate Democratic aide revealed that USAID security personnel attempted to prevent DOGE employees from entering the building without security clearance but were threatened by federal police.
+A senior Senate Democratic aide revealed that USAID security officers tried to stop DOGE staff without security clearance from entering the building but were threatened by federal police.
 Following the incident, security director John Voorhees and his deputy director were removed and placed on leave.

-President Trump on February 2 declared USAID “run by a bunch of crazy extremists” and vowed to “get them out.”
+President Trump on February 2 declared USAID "run by a bunch of crazy extremists" and pledged to "get them out."
 He also said he would make a decision about the agency next.

 The front of the US Agency for International Development (USAID) headquarters in Washington.
 Photo: GI

-It is part of a campaign by the Trump administration to fire dozens of USAID employees in a bid to tighten control over the agency, possibly moving it under the State Department.
+This is part of the Trump administration's campaign to fire dozens of USAID employees in order to tighten control of the agency, possibly moving it under the State Department.

 The event took place in the context of Mr. Trump freezing most of the US foreign aid to re-evaluate the financial distribution under the "America First" foreign policy.